witchessabath/mkdocs/docs/NAS.md

 I used Openmediavualt (OMV) to make a NAS out of my Raspberry Pi 3B+, to which I simply attached a HDD.

 ## Preparations
-- Install Raspberry Pi OS
+- Install Raspberry Pi OS Lite
-- Install OMV with the installation script: https://github.com/OpenMediaVault-Plugin-Developers/installScript/raw/master/install
+- Install OMV using the <a href="https://github.com/OpenMediaVault-Plugin-Developers/installScript/raw/master/install" target="_blank">installation script.</a>
 - Wipe the drive(s) you wish to connect to your Pi.
 I did it like this:
-    - Connect drive to PC, find out the device name by using `sudo fdisk -l`
+    - Connect drive to PC, find out the device name by using `sudo fdisk -l` or `lsblk`
-    - Use dd command to write zeros to the drive: `sudo dd if=/dev/zero of=/dev/sbd2 bs=5M status=progress`
+    - Use dd command to write zeros to the drive: `sudo dd if=/dev/zero of=/dev/sbdX bs=5M status=progress`
-- Log onto the OMV Web GUI with the default `admin` user and `openmediavault` password, then change them and setup a new user.
-Make sure to put that user in the `SSH` group in the `Users` Tab, to ensure SSH connectivity.
+- Log onto the OMV Web GUI with the default `admin` user and `openmediavault` password, then change them and setup a new user Make sure to put that user in the `SSH` group in the `Users` Tab, to ensure SSH connectivity
 - I installed the `openmediavault-sharerootfs` plugin, to be able to share folders located on the root filesystem

 !!! note